7 Amazing Indoor Plants That Can Remove Toxins & Purify the Air

 - 3.7 7.
 Cornstalk dracaena (Dracaena fragrans ‘Massangeana’)

 - 4 Wrapping Up about Plants that Purify Air

 The NASA Clean Air Study is a research project spearheaded by the National Aeronautics and Space Administration.
 This study is also conducted in partnership with the Associated Landscape Constructors of America, or ALCA in short.
 The goal of the study is to determine ways on how to efficiently clean the air inside the space station.

 Normally, the process of photosynthesis allows the exchange of gases.
-The plants absorb the carbon dioxide in the surroundings.
+The plants that purify the air will absorb the carbon dioxide in the surroundings.
 At the same time, it also releases oxygen out into the atmosphere.
 This cycle is what usually happens in all plant species.

 In the study, though, it was found that there are actually certain types of plants that have the extra ability to remove toxins.
 Organic volatile compounds such as benzene, formaldehyde, trichloroethylene, xylene, toluene, and ammonia are among the pollutants being tested.

 For the air cleaning to be effective, the study suggests a ratio of at least 1 plant per 100 square feet of area.
 Nevertheless, the research was being conducted within the confines of the space stations.
 Typical household and office environments, however, may require differently.